helpingstar/cs285-script/script/CS_285_Lecture_7_Part_2.md

 87. And step two fits a new value function to those target values.
 88. So the way that we construct a fitted Q iteration algorithm is very much analogous to fitted value iteration.
 89. We construct our target value YI as the reward of a sampled state action tuple SI AI plus gamma times the expected value of the value function at state S prime.
-90. and then in step 2 we simply regress our Q function Q phi onto those target values.
+90. and then in step 2 we simply regress our Q function Q ϕ onto those target values.
 91. The trick, of course, is that we have to evaluate step 1 without knowing the transition probabilities, so we're going to do two things.
-92. First, we're going to replace V of SI prime with the max over A at Q phi SI prime AI prime, because we're only approximating Q phi, we're not approximating V phi.
+92. First, we're going to replace V of SI prime with the max over A at Q ϕ SI prime AI prime, because we're only approximating Q ϕ, we're not approximating V ϕ.
 93. And second, instead of taking a full expectation over all possible next states, we're going to use the sampled state SI prime that we got when we generated that sample.
 94. And now all we need to run this fitted Q iteration algorithm is samples SI AI SI prime, which can be constructed by rolling out our policy.
 95. So this is fitted Q iteration.
 96. It alternates between two steps.
 97. Step one, estimate target values, which you can do using only samples, and step two, estimate target values, which you can do using only samples.
-98. And your previous Q function Q phi.
+98. And your previous Q function Q ϕ.
-99. Step two, fit a new phi with regression onto your target values using the same exact samples that you used to compute your target values.
+99. Step two, fit a new ϕ with regression onto your target values using the same exact samples that you used to compute your target values.
 100. And this doesn't require simulation of different actions.
 101. It only requires the actions that you actually sampled last time when you ran your policy.
 102. So this works even for off-policy samples.